 - In 2003, someone tried to drive a car off Prospect Point.
 It was found teetering above the seawall, and was secured in place until the race had passed

-- The “Great Storm” of Christmas 2006 caused an extended Seawall closure forcing a hurried re-route of the 2007 course up and over Prospect Point
+- The ‘Great Storm’ of Christmas 2006 caused an extended Seawall closure forcing a hurried re-route of the 2007 course map up and over Prospect Point

 - And, of course, the 2010 Winter Olympics caused us to not hold a race that year

 - In 2017, Mother Nature and snow forced the race to be cancelled for safety reasons

-Pacific Road Runners race directors – Colin Atkinson, Scott Gavin, Heather Moorhouse, Mike Bjelos, Marco Iucolino, Dan Cumming, Nicki Decloux, and David Parker – all voluntarily gave enormous amounts of their time to make the First Half such a great race.
+Pacific Road Runners race directors – Colin Atkinson, Scott Gavin, Heather Moorhouse, Mike Bjelos, Marco Iucolino, Dan Cumming, Nicki Decloux, David Parker and Terry Bushnell – all voluntarily gave enormous amounts of their time to make the First Half such a great race.
 Thanks also to the collective contributions of many other members and friends of the club, past and present.
 PRR members put huge energy into the First Half, but the race’s success also relies on the wonderful support of sponsors as well as non-club volunteers who turn out to assist all of the racers, whether they be out to set personal records or simply to be part of an event that has staked out a prominent place in the sporting life and culture of Vancouver.

 RUNVAN® is proud to carry this tradition forward.